vnali/migrate-from-wordpress/readme.md

 If this plugin was useful to you, saved your time, and made the migration process easier for you, you can donate via [this link](https://github.com/vnali/migrate-from-wordpress-plugin-docs/blob/main/donate.md) soon.

 ## Installation
+The plugin is available on [Craft CMS plugin store](https://plugins.craftcms.com/migrate-from-wordpress?craft4).

-You can install the latest pre-release version of this plugin manually using composer.
-The plugin will be submitted to the Craft CMS plugin store soon.
+Also, you can manually install the latest pre-release version of this plugin using composer.

 ```shell
 composer require vnali/migrate-from-wordpress:v0.x-dev